JWT Authentication Tutorial

 curl -X GET -H "X-Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJzdmxhZGFAZ21haWwuY29tIiwic2NvcGVzIjpbIlJPTEVfQURNSU4iLCJST0xFX1BSRU1JVU1fTUVNQkVSIl0sImlzcyI6Imh0dHA6Ly9zdmxhZGEuY29tIiwiaWF0IjoxNDcyMzkwMDY1LCJleHAiOjE0NzIzOTA5NjV9.Y9BR7q3f1npsSEYubz-u8tQ8dDOdBcVPFN7AIfWwO37KyhRugVzEbWVPO1obQlHNJWA0Nx1KrEqHqMEjuNWo5w" -H "Cache-Control: no-cache" "http://localhost:9966/api/me"

-Let's see the implementation details.
-Following are components we need to implement JWT Authentication:
+Let's look at the implementation details.
+The following components are required to implement JWT authentication:

 - JwtTokenAuthenticationProcessingFilter